-Delegates from the 12 AJCU Heartland-Delta institutions assemble every three or four years to critically examine issues in Jesuit education.
+Delegates from the 12 AJCU Heartland-Delta institutions assemble every 3-5 years to critically examine issues in Jesuit education.
 The most recent was held at Xavier University in May 2010, click here.

 The next Conference is scheduled for May 28 2015; see details here.

 Coordinated through Holy Cross University, this 10-day trip to Spain and Rome follows in the footsteps of Ignatius Loyola.

 For more information on the Ignatian Pilgrimage, click here.